aspose-tasks/Aspose.Tasks-Documentation/cpp/product-overview/_index.md

 ---
 title: Aspose.Tasks for C++ Product Overview
-description: "Aspose.Tasks for C++ is a cross-platform class library that enables C++ applications to read, edit, save and convert Microsoft Project MPP/XML and Primavera XER/P6 XML files without using Microsoft Project or Oracle Primavera software."
+description: "Aspose.Tasks for C++ is a cross-platform class library that enables C++ applications to read, edit, save and convert MPP and Primavera XER/P6 XML files."
 type: docs
 weight: 10
 url: /cpp/product-overview/